mitmath/6S083/README.md

 ### Evaluation

-*   5 problem sets, 20% each.
-Lowest score dropped.
+*   5 problem sets, lowest score dropped.
+25% for each of the other 4 problem sets.

 *   To pass, you must submit at least 4 problem sets with passing grades